MakerTakala/NTNU-Predictive_Learning/HW1/Report.md

 Model: NeighborsClassifier
 Train Data: obesity_election_2000.csv
 Test Data: obesity_election_2004.csv

+Model Assumption: The primary assumption that a KNN model makes is that data points/instances which exist in close proximity to each other are highly similar.

 ### train error rate in different k in K Nearest Neighbors algorithm